This delicious goat cheese appetizer will be the hit of your next party! Served them warm and watch them disappear!

 Thinking of going out with friends gave me the idea for this delicious recipe.
 My girlfriends and I had a favorite restaurant that we’d visit on our nights out and we would always order the fried goat cheese…it was absolutely delicious!
 Now that I’ve moved away, I guess I’m just going to have to make it myself.
 I picked up my ingredents, as well as Bertolli’s Riserva Marinara with Parmigiano-Reggiano to dip it in.YUMM!
 Fried Goat Cheese with Marinara Dipping Sauce! #MyTuscanTable #ad Click To Tweet

-I got everything together…my mouth was watering just thinking about this recipe!
+My mouth was watering just thinking about this recipe!

 Start with 6 ounces of goat cheese and slice it into 12 pieces.
-Then take each of those pieces and shape them into balls using the palms of your hands.
+Take each of those pieces and shape them into balls using the palms of your hands.
 Put them on a piece of wax paper and place in the freezer for a few minutes while working on the next steps.
 You’ll need an egg, 1/4 cup of flour and 1/2 cup of Panko crumbs (you’ll also want to add 1 tsp of salt and 1 tsp pepper to the Panko).

 Dredge the cheese in flour, dip in the egg, then coat with Panko crumbs.